 God’s Keeping Power

 It is precisely this keeping power of God, this keeping commitment of God, which Jude sees as the mark of God’s majesty and dominion and authority.
 I preached on this a couple of years ago at Together for the Gospel.
 I was so moved by it as I came to the end of my pastoral time, looking back over 33 years and saying, “He kept me.
 He kept me!
 I still believe!
 Can you believe that?!
 I still believe!
 I wake up in the morning a Christian every morning, putting my faith in Jesus.”
 Why?
 And here is what it says:

 Now to him who is able to keep you from stumbling and to present you blameless before the presence of his glory with great joy, to the only God, our Savior, through Jesus Christ our Lord, be glory, majesty, dominion, and authority, before all time and now and forever.
 Amen.
 (Jude 24–25)

 Why did Jude rise to that level of acclamation?
 He did it because he was so stunned that God has devoted his entire being to keeping his children.
 That is the connection.
 The very majesty and dominion and authority of God are behind the stipulations of the new covenant.
 He will keep his people from stumbling.
 He will present us blameless.
 He will keep us blameless.

 In other words, the intercessory work of Jesus on behalf of his people is to pray that our faith not fail.
-And even though Peter in that part of redemptive history, before glorification, denied the Lord, he did not let him deny the Lord utterly.
-He didn’t let him fail in his faith utterly.
-And once we obtain our glorified bodies and are completely conformed to Christ, when he appears as it says in 1 John, that eternal intercession of Jesus will keep us from any sinning.
+And even though Peter, in that part of redemptive history before glorification, denied the Lord, he did not let him deny the Lord utterly; he didn’t let him fail in his faith utterly.
+And once we obtain our glorified bodies and are completely conformed to Christ when he appears, as it says in 1 John (1 John 3:2), that eternal intercession of Jesus will keep us from any sinning.
 This is what he bought for us in the blood forever.